dana-rocha/aind-data-asset-view/README.md

 #### `npm init @eslint/config`

 This will install ESLint and create a config file (.eslintrc).
-I've selected the Airbnb Style Guide and JSON for the config file format.
+Choose the Airbnb Style Guide and JSON for the config file format.

-In the package.json file update 'scripts' to include:
+In the package.json file, update 'scripts' to include:

 ```
 "lint": "eslint \"src/**/*.{js,jsx}\"",